 - Anandamide: The word is taken from the Sanskrit word Ananda, which means “bliss, delight”.
 This endogenous (naturally found in our bodies) cannabinoid (a psychoactive compound found in marijuana).
 So this won't come as a surprise; Anandamide lifts moods, dilates blood vessels, bronchial tubes (adding in breathing) Inhibits our ability to feel fear, and improves our lateral thinking.

 - Oxytocin: the “love hormone” derived from the Greek word “quick birth”.
-Functions originally and associated solely with maternal behaviors or between sex partners.
+Functions originally and associated solely with maternal behaviors or between sexual partners.
 However, recent finding point to a broader scope in human social, bonding, trust and emotional behaviors.

 - Serotonin: The vast majority of the body's serotonin is found in the gastrointestinal tract.
 Serotonin affects mood, social behavior, appetite, digestion, sleep, memory, and sexual desire.
 Studies have found that when “When serotonin has arrived, the state has already happened.
 It’s a signal thing are coming to an end, not the beginning” says, performance psychologist Michael Gervis.
 And as Steven Kotler writes in Rise of the Superman Book “in flow, serotonin is partly responsible for the afterglow effect”